-Arrivals in and departures departed.
-Other non-European arrivals numbered 113 and of Chinese departures 80, as compared with 69 arrivals and 75 non-Europeans departures in 1939.
+Arrivals in and departures the year 1940, 119 Chinese arrived and 114 from Victoria departed.
+Other non-European arrivals numbered 113 and of Chinese and other departures 80, as compared with 69 arrivals and 75 non-Europeans departures in 1939.
 A statement of the provisions of the Immigration Restriction Act appears on page 73 of the Year-Book for 1928-29.